rejetto/hfs/config.md

 Configuration can be done in several ways
 - accessing the Admin-panel with your browser
     - it will automatically open when you start HFS.
+Bookmark it.
-Bookmark it. if your port is 8000 the address will be http://localhost:8000/~/admin
+      If your port is 8000 the address will be http://localhost:8000/~/admin
 - passing via command line at start in the form `--NAME VALUE`
-- using envs in the form `HFS_NAME` (eg: `HFS_PORT`)
+- using envs in the form `HFS_<uppercase property name>`, like `HFS_PORT=80` if you want to change the config `port`, but same applies to any other config available,
 - directly editing the `config.yaml` file.
 As soon as you save it is reloaded and changes are applied
   - if you don't want to use an editor, consider typing this (example) command inside the folder where the config file is:
     `echo "port: 1080" >> config.yaml`
 - after HFS has started you can enter console command in the form `config NAME VALUE`
+- setting special env `HFS_ENV_BOOTSTRAP=true` will disable other envs when file config.yaml already exists.

 `NAME` stands for the property name that you want to change.
 See the complete list below.